 The interest rates and finance charges for pawn loans are typically between 5% and 25%.
 If you’re unable to pay back the loan, you may be able to get an extension, if your state allows it, but loan extensions come with additional costs.

-Short term loans have higher associated costs.
-Interest is charged in the form of fees and are usually per $100 borrowed.
+Short-term loans have higher associated costs.
+Interest is charged in the form of fees and can be anywhere from $10 to $30 for every $100 borrowed.
 Some states have imposed regulations on a loan’s maximum APR allowed.
-In other states, you may see upward of 1,200% APR.
+In other states, you may see upwards of 1,200% APR.
 If you fail to pay off your loan and need to refinance the remaining balance, you may pay further fees and charges.
 Refinancing could negatively affect your credit.

 Pawn loans may offer lower rates, but these lower rates come with a risk of losing your collateral if you default on the loan.

-Short term loans are typically given for small dollar amounts, usually under $1,000.
-However, depending on the lender they can be for larger amounts over $1,000.
+Short-term loans are typically given for small-dollar amounts, usually under $1,000.
+However, depending on the lender, they can be for larger amounts up to $5,000.

 In this case, the pawn store loan offered a better deal for Reed.
 Though he would be without his Nintendo for a few weeks, he’d be able to pay back the loan early without any penalties.